Chapter 11 : Game On

 At such a statement, Norah was suddenly as alert as James was.
 Seeing that they were both awake, Ron left with a parting word, saying how he had to go tell the rest of the family, and he apparated on the spot.
 The two of them threw back the covers on their bed and began to simultaneously move about the room as they dressed.
 They went into the bathroom to brush their teeth and splash cold water on their face.
 Norah didn't even put make-up on.
 She tied her hair into a messy bun on top of her head, and when she was ready, they apparated to St. Mungo's without another moment's delay.

 Upon their arrival, James approached the secretary at the desk and asked frantically.
 “I'm Albus Potter's brother.
 What room is he in?”

 “He's in 24B, Mr. Potter,” she replied.

 James didn't even waste time thanking her.
 He snatched Norah's hand, and they set off down the hall at a frantic walk.
-James knew they were approached his brother's ward as soon as they rounded one corner and saw his mother and Hermione sitting on a bench in the hall.
+James knew they were approaching his brother's ward as soon as they rounded one corner and saw his mother and Hermione sitting on a bench in the hall.
 Hearing their footsteps, the two women looked up.
 Ginny rose from her spot on the bench, and she engulfed her eldest son into his arms.

-"What?!" hissed James, finding himself near shouting, but he did his best to control himself.
-He was immediately over-run by guilt.
+“What?!” hissed James, finding himself near shouting, but he did his best to control himself.
+He was immediately overwhelmed with guilt.
 He had asked his brother if he wanted to walk him home.
 He had asked and his brother had said no. He should have insisted.
 He should have been with him; perhaps if he had, this wouldn't have happened.
 He felt himself grow nauseous with the burden of guilt.